Who Are My Clients? (an overview)

 - Burn injury

-- Autoimmune disease (have you heard of the spoon theory?)
+- Autoimmune disease (have you heard of The Spoon Theory?)

 - Chronic illness

-- Touch-averse (but who need bodywork anyway)
+- Touch-averse (but who know they need or want bodywork anyway)

 - Heart disease